Looting in Greece: A Threat to Cultural Heritage

 While studying broken or discarded artifacts, archaeologists have made exciting discoveries.
 On the islands of Keros and Daskalio, for example, researchers have uncovered evidence of a thriving ancient society.
 These islands, located in the Cyclades, are believed to have been important centers for trade and craftsmanship.
 Through the analysis of broken statues, pottery fragments, and other materials, archaeologists have learned that the people of Keros and Daskalio were skilled at working with materials such as obsidian, copper, and rare minerals.

-If you want to learn more about the Cycladic Art , History and Culture, then also take a look at this special eBook
+If you want to learn more about the Cycladic Art , History and Culture,

 The Role of Technology in Modern Archaeology